PayalUmraliya/PUWaitHUD/README.md

 ## Introduction

-`PUWaitHUD` is a few types of awesome loading animations that can be used to add as api response waiting indicators.
+`PUWaitHUD` is the collection of awesome loading animations that can be used to display as api response waiting indicators.

 ![Output](https://github.com/PayalUmraliya/PUWaitHUD/blob/main/hudoutput.gif)